The Inaugural NRL Northern California Regional Championships will be held February 8th

-The event includes a Hobbyweight open division for ages 18 and up.
+The event includes a Hobbyweight open division for ages 18 and up (min of 4 competitors required).

 Both divisions will compete in The BATTLE OCTOGON!
 8 high walls 80 sq feet of fighting area with NO PITS, NO RING OUTS, NO HAZARDS and NO CORNERS.